wassbeer/voting-app/services/authentication/README.md

 # Authentication Service

-The Authentication Service is responsible for the authentication of users upon login and page visit.
+The Authentication Service is responsible for the authentication of users upon signup, login and visiting authenticated routes.

 ## Folder structure